How to apply for a firearm, shotgun or explosives certificate

 You can apply online or by post.

-Whichever one you choose you will need to have read the guidance notes before making your application.
+You'll need to have read the guidance notes before making your application.

 How much does it cost?

 Please note: If you apply online your payment will also be an online payment, we can't accept cheques with an online application.